24 hours customer service +9779849693351

 8. End the trek in Dunai – The administrative center of the Dolpo District.

-This Jomsom to Dunai trek takes you through varying landscapes, from barren cliffs to pine forests, and elevates you to pass over 5000 meters, providing exceptional views of Dhaulagiri, Kanjiroba, and other Himalayan giants.
+This Jomsom to Dunai trek takes you through varied landscapes, from barren cliffs to pine forests, and elevates you to cross over 5000 meters, offering exceptional views of Dhaulagiri, Kanjiroba, and other Himalayan giants.

 Shey Phoksundo Trek from Jomsom